zmillman/speakertext-ruby/README.md

 source = SpeakerText::Source.new({
   :title => "How To Skin A Cat",
   :url => "http://example.com/videos/cat_skinning_tutorial.mp4",
-  :annotation => "Note for the transcriber"
+  :annotation => "Dear transcriber, do not be alarmed.
+No animals were harmed."
 })

 # Submit source for transcription